XanaduAI/strawberryfields/doc/introduction/photonic_hardware.rst

        [0, 0, 0, 0, 0, 0, 0, 0],
        [0, 0, 0, 0, 0, 0, 0, 2]])

-Further details on the `xcc.Job` class can be found in the `Xanadu Cloud Client documentation <https://xanadu-cloud-client.readthedocs.io/en/stable/api/xcc.Job.html>`_.
+Further details on the :class:`xcc.Job` class can be found in the `Xanadu Cloud Client documentation <https://xanadu-cloud-client.readthedocs.io/en/stable/api/xcc.Job.html>`_.

 Alternatively, if you have your quantum program available as a Blackbird script,